A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if if we found a way to make Jerusalem the happiest place on Earth?
 Now Jackie Rose is telling us how it can be done.
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Religion thread.
-Alternate Historian and 1 other(s) like this article.

 In a,move that surprised the world, the United Nations has announced that is is turning all of Jerusalem over to the Disney Corporation.
 "Everyone is happy all the time in any Disney theme park", proclaimed Abbas and Netanyahu, as they returned from their state visit to Walt Disney World.
 "And we both want our people to be happy, too".